 Look for the following enhancements when the work is complete:

 A larger selection of children's frames - getting a thorough eye exam is really easy.

 A larger selection of sophisticated affordable brands to make sure everyone has access to good quality eyewear, no matter the budget.

 A private lounge that patients can book (for free) to secure time with an optician like Ryon, Christos, Julia, or Laurie herself so they can receive the best experience possible.

 And an overall facelift!

-Keep your eyes on these guys - and get some new glasses and an exam to see everything better.
+Keep your eyes on these folks - and get some new glasses and an exam to see everything better.

-PS: Luxe Optique is known for making adjustments to glasses.
-For those with particularly tricky prescriptions, going there is like therapy for your glasses while they adjust them.
+P.S.: Luxe Optique is known for making super-fine adjustments to glasses.
+For those with particularly tricky prescriptions, going there is like therapy for your glasses while the pros adjust them.